The stock market is the first thing many people think of when they hear the word "investments." But it's not the only option to grow your wealth.

 Similar to CDs, Series EE savings bonds pay a fixed interest rate over a set amount of time.
 They are purchased through the federal government and are guaranteed by the federal government.

 You could also look into Series I bonds, which have a combined fixed interest rate and variable rate based on inflation.
-These are held for up to 30 years and are best for long-term investors.
+These bonds can be held for up to 30 years and are best for long-term investors.

 Money market funds